nikoov/Playlist-App/README.md

-# Finance Tracker
+# Playlist App

 ## Tracking Your Financial Journey

-This application aims to provide users with a comprehensive tool to manage and track their personal finances.
-Users will be able to input income, expenses, and set budget goals.
-The application will offer visualizations and insights into spending patterns, helping users make informed financial decisions.
+This application aims to provide users with a comprehensive tool to manage and track their personal music.

 **Who will use it?**

-This application targets individuals who want to take control of their financial health.
-Whether you are a student learning to budget, a young professional managing your expenses, or someone planning for a big life event, Finance Tracker caters to a diverse audience seeking a user-friendly and feature-rich financial management solution.

 **Why is this project of interest to you?**